-I really like this exercise for wrestling because from a hand fighting perspective it works everything you’ll need to be successful and dominate the position- grip, biceps, and shoulders.
+From a hand fighting perspective it works everything you’ll need to be successful and dominate.

-So regardless of whether you have a pair of Fat Gripz or not, I’d definitely start implementing a Curl Press into your program immediately.
+So regardless of whether you have a pair of Fat Gripz or not, I’d definitely start implementing the Curl Press into your program.

-On another note, while I do think using strict technique on lifts is important, especially for big compound lifts like the bench, squat, explosive lifts, and others, for exercises that you may be using for high rep conditioning, I’m not too concerned if you use your hips a little to get the weight up.
+On another note, I do think using strict technique on lifts is important.
+This is especially true for compound lifts like the squat.
+However, when it comes to the DB Curl Press, I’m not too concerned if you use your hips a little.

-In fact I encourage this toward the end of the year as I regularly have the wrestlers I train perform cheat curl presses.
+In fact I encourage this towards the end of the year.

 Safety is important and injuring yourself in the weight room because of improper technique is never something you should do.
-However, it’s also important to push yourself and with exercises like the Curl Press, you’re able to without much fear of injury.
+However, it’s also important to push yourself and with exercises like the Curl Press, you’re able to do so without much risk of injury.

 Here’s a great video of the Iowa wrestling strength coach explaining his thoughts on lifting, technique, and how it all applies to wrestlers.
-This specific part starts at about 6 minutes in, but I’d watch the whole thing.
+This specific part I’m referring to starts at about 6 minutes in.
+But, I’d watch the whole thing.
 Believe me, it’s worth it.

-One of the other exercises I like to use when looking to improve a wrestler’s hand fighting ability is the Gi Chinup. …or really any pulling exercise with a Gi, but for the purpose of this post I’ll focus in on the Gi Chinup.
+Another exercise I like to use when looking to improve hand fighting ability is the Gi Chinup.
+Really any pulling exercise with a Gi is great.
+But for the purpose of this post I’ll focus on the Gi Chinup.

-**It’s so important that I devoted a whole post to it.
-Click here to give it a read
+It’s so important that I wrote a whole post on it.
+Click here to give it a read.

-Wrestling is a sport of pulling and in order to effectively pull your opponent to the position you want him, you better have a good grip on him.
+Wrestling is a sport of pulling.
+In order to effectively pull your opponent into a certain position, you better have a good grip on him.